 - Per-Inch Contract: This lets a snow removal company charge per inch based on total snowfall accumulation.
 This is also called a per-event contract.

-You should make clear in your written contract what type of service you provide.
-This can avoid serious arguments about what you are owed after you do the job.
+In your written contract, you should clarify what type of service you provide.
+This can avoid severe arguments about what you are owed after you do the job.

 Snow Removal Contract Sample